Last updated on January 23, 2026

 The fear of some cards like Cruel Ultimatum or Mana Geyser should force your opponent to give you a big creature.

-Here’s our minotaur tribal general!
+Here’s our main minotaur general!
 Sethron, Hurloon General creates Minotaur tokens whenever you play a minotaur and can then mass pump your minotaurs and give them menace.

 These abilities widen your board presence and make your minotaurs much harder to block.
-Sethron is the minotaur tribal card to build around in the eternal and Historic formats.
+Sethron is the minotaur legend to build around in the Eternal and Historic formats.

 Felhide Spiritbinder

 Sometimes you just need creatures that can do a lot of damage in a single turn.
-Felhide Spiritbinder can give you a single-turn token of any creature that has haste whenever it becomes untapped.
+Felhide Spiritbinder can give you a single-turn hastey token copy of any creature whenever it becomes untapped.
 This ability fits perfectly into aggressive and midrange red decks that want to swing hard.

 Can you imagine creating an extra Thundering Raiju every time Felhide Spiritbinder untaps?